• Skip to main content

 • Definition and meanings of “jouzu”

-• “Jouzu” in kanji
+• Jouzu in kanji

-• Some history of “jouzu”
+• Another example of “jouzu”

 • Summary